Technical Architecture · Draft 1.0 · Last updated August 2026

 4. 04

-The resulting signature is inserted into the GPR.
+The resulting 64-byte signature is inserted into the GPR.

-Verification reverses these steps: remove signature and timestamp fields, canonicalise, recompute the hash, and validate against the institution's published public key.
-If the check passes, it is mathematically guaranteed that only the private-key holder could have produced the signature.
+Verification reverses these steps: remove the signature and timestamps fields, canonicalise, and validate the signature over the canonical bytes against the institution's published public key.
+If the check passes, the signature was provably produced with that private key; as long as the key remains under the institution's sole control, only the institution could have produced it.

 GAMI cannot sign